alphagov-mirror/paas-spring-music/scenarios/scenario-04/readme.md

 There are quite a few things that we need to do before we can deploy our app to Cloud Foundry, so hang in there.

 ### Making sure that Docker Support is enabled.
-To verify that our target Cloud Foundry instance supports deployment of dockerised applications, issue the following command:
+To verify that our target Cloud Foundry instance supports deployment of dockerized applications, issue the following command:
 ```
 $ cf feature-flag diego_docker
 ```